-And something is obviously better: the atmosphere on and off the pitch.
+And something else is obviously better: the atmosphere on and off the pitch.
 This is particularly noticeable in connection with the career mode.
-New cut scenes, cool goal celebrations, analysis and statistics at the end of the game - all of these areas have received attention from the developers.
-The commentators accurately rattle off their impressions, but one cannot say of the interviewees: That still seems irrelevant and repetitive.
+New cutscenes, cool goal celebrations, analysis and statistics at the end of the game - all areas have received attention from the developers.
+The commentators rattle off their impressions accurately, but one cannot say of the interviewees: it continues to seem irrelevant and repetitive.
 So there is still room for improvement in FIFA 22.
-Nevertheless, the career mode in particular is a real leap compared to what was offered in its predecessors.
-With the possibility of creating your own club, the mode is also gaining in importance.
-Even if the options available are rather meager.
-In the end, your own club is a kind of “almost your own club”, because fans then have to forego some freedom of choice.
-Unfortunately, the developers do not fully exploit the potential of this idea: after all, many football fans would have been given the opportunity to bring their village club to the screen.
+Nevertheless, the career mode in particular is a real leap compared to what was offered in the predecessors.
+With the possibility of creating your own club, the mode also gains in importance.
+Even if the available options are rather poor.
+In the end, your own club is a kind of "almost your own club", because fans have to do without some freedom of choice.
+Unfortunately, the developers are not exploiting the potential of this idea: after all, many football fans would have been given the opportunity to bring their village club to the screen.
 Instead, your own club is a strange addition to the already extensive team selections.

 The playing career scores more.
 Ultimately, the FIFA 22 progression system is another big and great improvement on the series.
 You play your way to the top from a nobody - of course, that has always been the case.
 But the trappings are much better.
 You fine-tune your relationship with the manager, avoiding negative consequences at best; you work on the goals and gain experience in training.
 Skill points make the player better in terms of sport, regularly you can unlock perks and equip three of them at the same time.
 When it comes to a player's career, you now have the feeling that you can actually adapt a player to your personal taste.

-What else you can do with FIFA 22 is actually known: among other things, play the monetary squeeze lemon “Ultimate Team” - which is fun again as an online mode - or use the arcade-heavy mode Volta.
+What else you can do with FIFA 22 is actually known: among other things, play the monetary squeeze lemon “Ultimate Team” – which you can once again have fun as an online mode – or use the arcade-heavy Volta mode.
 It's still great and should stay in the future.